Blog

 3. Right-click and select "Properties."

-4. Ensure that the Startup Type is set to "Automatic."
+4. Make sure that the Startup type is set to "Automatic".

 5. Click "Start" if the service is not running.

-Windows 10 and Windows 11 have a built-in tool for resolving activation issues.
+Windows 10 and Windows 11 include a built-in tool for resolving activation issues.

 Step 1: Go to the activation settings:

-• Settings > Update & Security > Activation > Troubleshooting
+• Settings > Update & Security > Activation > Troubleshoot

-The system will attempt to automatically detect and repair the activation problem.
-This is often enough to make the error disappear.
+The system will attempt to automatically detect and fix the activation issue.
+This is often enough to resolve the error.

 bash